5 Huge Snacking Trends (2023)

 4. Plant-based snacks continue to see growth

-Searches for “plant-based diet” have increased 82% over five years.
+Searches for “plant-based diet” have increased 105% over 5 years.

 “Plant-based” is a term slapped on a growing number of snack products.